Primary Workshops

 Booking FAQs

-- CPD and ITE inputs: Monday to Friday, 8:30am to 6pm.
-We can carry out twilight sessions and are available on in-service days.
+• CPD and ITE inputs: Monday to Friday, 8:30am to 6pm.
+Twilight sessions and in-service days can be accommodated.

-We are proud to offer services throughout the whole of Scotland.
+We are proud to offer services across the whole of Scotland.

 Does this cost money?